canvas-medical/documentation/collections/_api/documentreference.md

                     type: string
                     required_in: create
                     enum_options:
+                      - value: clinical-note
+                        exclude_in: create
+                      - value: correspondence
+                        exclude_in: create
+                      - value: educationalmaterial
+                        exclude_in: create
+                      - value: imagingreport
+                        exclude_in: create
+                      - value: invoicefull
+                        exclude_in: create
+                      - value: labreport
+                        exclude_in: create
                       - value: patientadministrativedocument
+                      - value: referralreport
+                        exclude_in: create
                       - value: uncategorizedclinicaldocument
             type: array[json]
           - name: subject
             description: Who/what is the subject of the document.
             type: json
+            required_in: create
             attributes:
               - name: reference
                 type: string